kubernetes/enhancements/keps/sig-apps/20190326-stateful-application-api.md

 	ValueSubstitutionRuleTypeEnvVar     ValueSubstitutionRuleType = "EnvVar" )

-// ValueSubstitutionRule defines a rule for value sibstitution. type ValueSubstitutionRule struct {
+// ValueSubstitutionRule defines a rule for value substitution. type ValueSubstitutionRule struct {
 	// Type is the type of this ValueSubstitutionRule.
 	Type ValueSubstitutionRuleType `json:"type"`